When I type the word “grandparenting” spellcheck corrects me. Every time. It offers two choice phrases instead.

 If you want more information about the layout of the Bible study and the impact it’s made on lives, read this book review by Ada.

 If you qualify for this opening, you want to buy Lydia’s Bible study guide.

-The blessings will flow to future generations.
+It will bless your grandparenting and the blessings will flow to future generations.